-A. Amendment Number Two to the FY 2011-2014 Transportation Improvement Program
+B. Amendment Number Two to the FY 2011-2014 Transportation Improvement Program

-Ms. Edwards stated there are four changes proposed to the FY 2011-2014 Transportation Improvement Program.
+There are four changes proposed to the FY 2011-2014 Transportation Improvement Program.
 The City of Springfield requested an amendment to increase the funding amount for the Boonville Phase II Streetscape Project.
-The City of Ozark and MoDOT requested a revision to the Third Street Improvement Project to add final design, right-of-way and construction funds.
-The City of Ozark will utilize STP-Urban Funding and MoDOT will utilize statewide cost share funding.
-MoDOT requested to add a project to the TIP for pavement improvements on West Chestnut Expressway in Springfield from Haseltine Road to College Street.
-MoDOT requested to modify a project to accelerate and expand pavement treatment on I-44 from Glenstone to US 65.
-Mr. Steve Childers made a motion to approve Amendment Number Two to the FY 2011-2014 TIP and was seconded by Mr. Dan Smith.
+Staff incorrectly listed the project amount.
+Secondly, MoDOT and the City of Ozark requested a revision to the Cost Share project for the Third Street Improvement to include final design, right-of-way, and construction funds.
+Thirdly, MoDOT requested pavement improvements on West Chestnut Expressway from Haseltine Road to College Street in Springfield.
+Fourthly, MoDOT requested to accelerate and expand pavement treatment on I-44 from Glenstone to US 65.
+Ms. Officer made a motion to approve Amendment Number Two to the FY 2011-2014 Transportation Improvement Program and was seconded by Ms. Hacker.
 The motion carried unanimously.

-B. Administrative Modification Number Three to the FY 2011-2014 Transportation Improvement Program
+C. Administrative Modification Number Three to the FY 2011-2014 Transportation Improvement Program

-Ms. Edwards stated staff made one change proposed by MoDOT to move funds on the Route M Pavement Improvement project from FY2012 and FY2013 to FY2011.
+Staff made one administrative modification to the FY 2011-2014 TIP.
+Staff moved funds on the Route M Pavement Improvement project from FY2012 and FY2013 to FY2011.

-C. OTO Long Range Transportation Plan (LRTP) Update
+D. OTO Long Range Transportation Plan (LRTP) Update